alexeykomov/alexeykomov.me/content/blog/hardest-bug.md

 ^
 ```

 You may notice @this directive here.
 That's because earlier compiler was complaining that my non-constructor, plain object has methods that reference "this" in them.
 And I didn't want to get rid of "this" inside those methods.
-You see, Loader is just plain object here.
+You see, Loader is just a plain object here.

 ```javascript
 goog.provide('rflect.cal.Loader');goog.require('goog.events');